+The Gazmo IV consoles.
+The switches and buttons used to select games and options all have a lovely, satisfying tactility to them.
+A distinctive CRT hum and buzz are heard when you engage the power switch.
 My intention here was to stick closely to the representation and limitations of Pong and its ilk to create similar games that I don’t recall existing back in the day.
 They are meant to be ‘of their time’, which means simple and shallow, rough and tough; part of a fictitious console with appropriate options, so don’t expect any fancy-schmancy Achievements and Leaderboards either, oh no; those you have to track yourself.

 These ‘alternate realities’ aren’t precision simulations - more affectionate retro-reconstructions.
 The games, for example, use arcade proportions rather than the more pertinent ‘home’ ones (most are uprights, which wasn’t so viable with the family TV).
 I added some screen curvature, scanlines (thanks, MAME), glows, trails, burn-in and a vertical hold effect for good measure, partly for feel but also to fill the otherwise empty space.
 (I did think about adding the burn-in to more accurately reflect usage, but decided that’d be too subtle.)

+Two of the Gazmo games: Balldog and Dodger.
 The Gazmo IV Classiques were made more with touchscreens in mind, specifically Android because it’s far more convenient than iOS.
 That said, there are also perfectly playable PC versions if you don’t have access to Android devices or the wherewithal or whatever to install APKs.

 A page from the Gazmo IV instruction manual outlines the available games.